essentiasoftserv/bharatocrclient/README.md

 **Driving Licence**

-In this function, User pass the generated key after login and Aadhaar Card image path.
+In this function, User pass the generated key after login and Driving Licence image path.

 ```
     import bharatocrclient as b